 Febrile phase: high fever from viremia, virus in the blood.

 Critical/plasma leak phase: sudden onset of varying degrees of plasma leak into the pleural and abdominal cavities.
 When plasma shifts from the circulatory system to the spaces between organs the person becomes rapidly dehydrated, resulting in hypovolemia.

-Convalescence or reabsorption phase: sudden arrest of plasma leak with a naturally occuring reabsorption of plasma.
+Convalescence or reabsorption phase: the sudden arrest of plasma leak with a naturally occurring reabsorption of plasma.

 Dengue is a disease that has spread over time.
-Currently, it is present in 128 countries and found in mostly tropical and subtropical areas around the world (figure 4).
-In the last 4-5 decades, the incidence of dengue in the world has increased significantly.
+It is currently present in 128 countries and mostly found in tropical and subtropical areas around the world (figure 4).
+In the last 4–5 decades, the incidence of dengue in the world has increased significantly.

 Dengue cases are underreported and many cases are misclassified.

 It is estimated that 390 million dengue infections occur every year, of which 96 million have clinically manifested.
 Each year, about 500,000 people clinically progress to severe dengue; a large proportion of these cases are children.